-HDI Printed Circuit Boards: Higher connection density than the conventional printed circuit boards
+HDI PCB : Higher connection density than the conventional printed circuit boards

-The demand for smaller and lighter PCB has fuelled the rise of HDI PCB technology.
+The demand for smaller and lighter PCB has fueled the rise of Higher Density Interconnect PCB technology.
 Factors driving the exponential growth of HDI Printed Circuit Board segment are the miniaturization of electronic devices and increased requirement for powerful and efficient devices.

 HDI is a cost-effective technology.
 The major advantage of HDI is that it facilitates placing of surface mounted components.
 The layers increase but the surface area or size decreases and the resultant PCB is better in quality, efficiency, and reliability.

 Our HDI Capabilities: Advance Machines and Materials for HDI

 HDI boards have high density of lines which are thin, tighter, and therefore need advanced sequential lamination and laser drill imaging.
 We have Orbotech Paragon 8800Hi LDI Machine for high depth-of-focus and accuracy in registration and uniformity printing for HDI and Rigid-Flex PCBs.
 LDI has no artwork process during exposure.
 Consequently, the time and cost of artwork setup can be saved.
 Customer gets high precision of alignment and imaging and high-quality parallel depth of field.

 CCI has the capability to manufacture high-end legend designs in high mix production of HDI and MLB PCBs.
 We offer differential and Heavy copper Plating upto 40 ounces – Variable thickness copper plating on the same board for industrial/heavy equipment and machinery application.
 We can manufacture superior quality HDI at high speed using Exceptional UCI (UV Curing Integrated) Technology™.